mattermost/mattermost-developer-documentation/site/content/integrate/apps/deployment/_index.md

 ##### 2. Create AWS S3 bucket

-You will need to create an S3 bucket within AWS.
+You will need to create an S3 bucket within AWS or use an existing bucket.

 1. Visit https://s3.console.aws.amazon.com
 1. Create a bucket.